- nostos (pl. nostoi)

 "Yes, all right, fine!"
 Holmes called as we stood back.
 There wasn't much space to stand back to, but we did what we could.

-The door swung open onto a brawny merchant officer who stood in a narrow exterior passage, roofed, but open to the sea beyond the rail.
+The door swung open onto a brawny merchant officer.
+He stood in a narrow exterior passage, roofed, but open to the sea beyond the rail.
 Forsyth stood beside him, tense and unhappy, a revolver leveled at the both of us.

 "Which of you is the doctor?" he asked, and on receiving his answer, motioned me out into the passage.
 Forsyth had me stand a few steps along, out of reach of either of them, while the sailor locked the door on Holmes.
 With another wave of his pistol, Forsyth indicated that I should lead the way forward to the midship deck.